 In 1917, as the main training ship of the Baltic fleet, the Aurora took an active part in the Revolution.
 On the night of October 25-26 1917, it fired a blank shot at the Winter Palace (then the residence of the Provisional Government), giving the signal to the rebellious workers, soldiers and sailors of the city to storm the palace.
 That moment triggered a dramatic episode in Russia’s history and was the start of over 70 years of Communist leadership.

 The Aurora is now maintained by cadets from the nearby Nakhimov Navy School.
-Admission to the Aurora is free, but for an extra fee you can tour the engine-room (ask an attendant).
+There are no charges for admission to the Aurora, but for an extra fee you can tour the engine-room (ask an attendant).

 12. Kronstadt Naval Cathedral